siriusctrl/UniPublic/CS/week10.md

   - Ad hoc Mode
     - Direct connection between computers
     - ![image-20190605153523166](assets/image-20190605153523166.png)

 ### 802.11 Channels

 - 2.4 GHz Channels sharing 100 MHz of space
 - Each channel is 20/22 MHz in width, with a 5 MHz divide between channels.
 - Channels overlap, whit only 3 channels that do not (e.g. 1, 6, 11)
 - Selecting channels other than those 2 is likely to lead to a negative impact on performance of your and other networks.

   - Works better with CSMA/CD

 ### 802.11 Frames

 - There are three addresses
-  - sender
+  - Sender
-  - receiver
+  - Receiver
   - Network ID (BSSID)
   - The sequence are depends on the mode

 ### Network discovery and Power Usage